pivotal/docs-platform-automation/docs/reference/task.md

 For more details on using SAML, please refer to the [Ops Manager documentation](https://docs.pivotal.io/pivotalcf/2-2/opsguide/config-rbac.html#enable-saml)

+For details on the config file expected in the `config` input, please see [Generating an Auth File][generating-an-auth-file].

 ### create-vm
 Creates an unconfigured Ops Manager VM.